jipiboily/monologue/README.md

 - IRC channel (on Freenode): #monologue.

 ## Some features
-- Rails mountable engine (fully named spaced and mountable in an already existing app)
+- Rails mountable engine (fully namespaced and mountable in an already existing app)
 - tested
 - back to basics: few features
 - tags (or categories)